EbonyGunwhy/Ferret/README.md

             variablesList.append(X2)
             return variablesList

+## Defining a simple linear model that utilises the equation of a straight line.
+In order to make a simple linear model available for use in Ferret, such as

+    y = mx + c

+    where m is a parameters and c is a constant.

+the following steps must be followed.
-For example, in the following code snippet a model object called *HF1_2CFM_2DSPGR* is created,
+The full implementation of this model can be found in the folder  **Ferret\Developer\ModelLibrary*\SimpleModels.py** For example, in the following code snippet a model object called *HF1_2CFM_2DSPGR* is created,

     HF1_2CFM_2DSPGR = Model(shortName='HF1-2CFM+2DSPGR',